 If the operating agreement were well-written, it would permit me to retain control save for a vote of 90% or so of the membership equity, meaning I could always have the option of voting myself a salary if I ever needed cash.
 I wouldn’t have to worry much about a coup or finding myself kicked out on the street.
 (We aren’t discussing inter-personal issues for now.
 If you need to use money to control your kids or are worried about conflicts due to dividend payouts, you have much larger issues that need to be addressed.
 That is far beyond the scope of this article.)

-You can also get complex.
+You can also get complex if it suits your needs or desires.
 You could, for example, create a series of trust funds and gift the shares to the trusts and deal with things such as the generation skipping tax.
 You could add provisions forcing in-laws to sell out their stake in a divorce, depending upon your jurisdiction.
 You can do a lot of things.
 You could even match share gifts for those who saved and invested in the company dollar-for-dollar; e.g., a grandchild worked after school and earned $5,000, so you gift him an extra $5,000 in the family firm.
 It really is a blank tablet upon which you can carve your own manifest destiny depending upon your family’s assets, dynamics, cultures, and values.
 Many families that build family holding companies will hold required annual meetings to get everyone together and share a common bond.

 With a setup like this, you could live another couple of decades and transfer millions upon millions of dollars to your family without hitting the estate tax or gift tax, while retaining a significant equity portion yourself if you manage the capital well enough.
 That is because the faster the net worth grows, the higher the share value per membership unit, meaning you transfer the same amount of money each year, but fewer shares or equity percent.
 In fact, at only 8% growth, it would take only 10 years with no dividends to get the value of each share to around $108.